engrit-illinois/Compare-AssignmentRevisions/README.md

 - Build list of computer names
 - For each computer:
     - Pull SCCM client version, Powershell version, OS version, and Make/Model
-    - Pull locally stored applications (not doing anything with these yet)
+    - Pull locally stored applications (not doing anything with these yet, as they don't seem to contain any relevant information)
     - Pull locally stored assignments
     - For each assignment:
         - Pull associated deployment
         - Pull associated app
         - Compare revisions of assignment, deployment, and app
         - Append list of assignments (with all relevant data) to CSV
-- Output list of assignments to screen (if its not insanely long)
+- Output list of assignments to screen (if it's not insanely long)

 ### Output fields
 Fields output to the CSV are documented below.
-The table output to the screen contains fewer fields (so it fits on the screen), omitting the less important ones.
+The source for each field is noted.
+The sources are documented below.
+The final table output to the screen contains fewer fields (so it fits on the screen), omitting the less important ones.
 - `Computer`: Given.
 Computer name.
 - `ClientVer`: Source #1.
 SCCM client version.
 - `PSVer`: Source #2.
 Powershell verison.